xiergo/GRASP-JAX/README.md

    ```
 Explanation of arguments:

-   * -d : the path of AlphaFold databse
+   * -d:  the path of AlphaFold databse
    * -o:  the output folder of inference
    * -f:  the path of fasta file for protein complex
    * -t:  cut-off date for avaliable monomer template
    * -q:  input restraints file

 Extra optinal arguments:

    * -p:  reuse the multiple sequence alignment(MSA), you need to prepare a folder named "msas" under the output folder
    * -z:  if you have the feature pickle file from AlphaFold, you can skip the process of querying msas and templates, must be sure the `-p` is true
    * -i:  you can adjust the iteration num of iteractive filtering strategy by this argument, default is 1
    * -w:  inference mode of GRASP, 'quick' or 'normal', default mode is 'normal'

 Any other detailed argument can see the file run_alphafold.sh and run_alphafold.py.
 A common adjusted argument is `max_recycle_per_iter` which
 controls the max recycle number in each iteration.
 You can seach this argument in the run_alphafold.py.
 Default recycle number for normal mode